 Today was the first day back to work after the holiday.
 I had quite a bit of time off with the family, and it was hard to get back to into the daily routine.
-I actually cut out just a bit early, because I knew that with the girls being out of school on winter break for another week, the hubs might need a break.
+Actually I cut out just a bit early, because I knew that with the girls being out of school on winter break for another week, the hubs might need a break.
 I was right.
 The save for the day was really the weather, not my coming home.
 I do not remember another Kansas December in my lifetime that hit over 60 degrees!
 It was still a great day to make Oven Fried Chicken.

 I stopped at the local grocery store on my way home and picked up some healthier chicken drumsticks.
 I like the brands that don’t use salt water to plump them up.
 My youngest really likes “fat chicken on the bone”, as she calls it.
 I prefer white meat, but for the ease of preparation I decided to use only legs.
 After the first day back to work in almost a week, I wanted ease!